dtwiggs/Project-Video/README.md

 # Project-Video
-Full stack development project to create a Youtube clone.
+Full stack development project to create a Youtube clone without using Youtube's API

-Test 1.